ESL Speaking

 #9: Listening Practice and Contractions

-A nice way to introduce contractions to students is to have them listen to some examples first.
+A nice way to introduce these words to students is to have them listen to some examples first.
 First, explain what contractions are and give some examples (if students don’t already know this).
 Then, play a passage with people using lots of these kinds of words and have students take notes about which ones they hear.

 This can be a nice lead-in to an exercise where students have to listen for details and answer specific questions.
 Or, as a lead-in to a speaking lesson focused on contractions.
 It’s very flexible and the sky is the limit!
 Here are a few things to consider when planning a listening lesson: